 Based on W. Arthur Lewis, The Evolution of the International Economic Order (Princeton University Press, 1978)

-W. Arthur Lewis has been called a pioneer and a founding father of development economics, and for his work in this field, he won the Nobel Prize in Economics in 1979.
-He was the first black person to win a Nobel Prize other than the Peace Prize.
+W. Arthur Lewis has been called a pioneer and a founding father of development economics.
+In 1979 he won the Nobel Prize in Economics for his work in this field.
+He was the first Black person to win a Nobel Prize other than the Peace Prize.

 Lewis had a deep interest in economic history.
 He believed that there were strong parallels between the economic development of his own time and the economic development of the late nineteenth and early twentieth centuries.
 His book on this history, The Evolution of the International Economic Order, was described by William Diebold Jr. as having “more ideas than pages,” high praise in the fussy, cross-every-t-twice world of academics.

 How did the world come to be divided into industrial countries and agricultural countries?
 Did this result from geographical resources, economic forces, military forces, some institutional conspiracy, or what?

 Lewis opens his book with these questions.
 This division occurred in the final decades of the nineteenth century, when countries adopted specialized roles within an increasingly integrated world trade system.